ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. note::

-    See the |db|_ directory has code related to creating the database schema, and some test data that we used during development.
+    See the |db|_ directory for the code related to creating the database, and some test data that we used during development.

 .. |db| replace:: ``dynamodb``
 .. _db: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/dynamodb